AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 2. Creating a team with duplicate name

-   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members.
+   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members using the command `createTeam tn/Alpha Team h/Hackathon 2024 p/3 p/4`.

    2. Test case: `createTeam tn/Alpha Team h/Hackathon 2024 p/3 p/4`<br>
       Expected: No team is created.
 Error details shown in the status message indicating that the team already exists.
 Status bar remains the same.

 3. Creating a team for a hackathon with person already participating in hackathon

-   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members.
+   1. Prerequisites: Create a team named "Alpha Team" for "Hackathon 2024" with persons at index 1 and 2 as members, using the command `createTeam tn/Alpha Team h/Hackathon 2024 p/1 p/2` (if not already created).

    2. Test case: `createTeam tn/Gamma Team h/Hackathon 2024 p/2 p/3`<br>
       Expected: No team is created.
 Error details shown in the status message indicating that person at index 2 is already participating in "Hackathon 2024".
 Status bar remains the same.